Crissium/SilverDict/README.md

 [^1]: A note about type hinting in the code: I know for proper type hinting I should use the module `typing`, but the current way is a little easier to write and can be understood by VS Code.

 [^4]: I tested with an extremely ill-formed DSL dictionary, and before such devilry my cleaning code is powerless.
 I will look into how GoldenDict handles this.

-[^2]: I grabbed a profiler and found the root of the cause: the MDict library stores many things in memory, so it is impossible for me to fix this without rewriting the library.
-Besides, I cannot instantiate `MDX` lazily, or the waiting time would easily get well beyond half a second.

 [^5]: The use of a custom styling manager such as Dark Reader is recommended until I fix this, as styles for different dictionaries meddle with each other.